As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website. Click OK to remain logged in.

 |Performance figures are based on the average of monthly percentage returns relative to the benchmark index.|

-The track record of David Dudding / Mark Nichols in managing mutual funds in this sector is still too short for us to draw any meaningful conclusions and so our assessment is based largely on qualitative aspects.
+The track record of David Dudding / Benjamin Moore in managing mutual funds in this sector is still too short for us to draw any meaningful conclusions and so our assessment is based largely on qualitative aspects.

 |Periods of worst performance|